grant-humphries/dev-near-light-rail/README.md

 this query actually must be shorted to `"type" = 5` to be used in QGIS as it only interprets the where clause

-4. Create a new sub-folder at the following location: `G:\PUBLIC\GIS_Projects\Development_Around_Lightrail\data` the folder should indicate the date of the current iteration and be in the following format **YYYY_MM**.
+4. Create a new sub-folder at the following location: `G:\PUBLIC\GIS_Projects\Development_Around_Lightrail\data` the folder should indicate the date of the current iteration and be in the following format `YYYY_MM`.
-5. Save the stops data as a shapefile with the projection **2913** (Oregon State Plane North) in the newly created folder and give it the name **max_stops.shp**.
+5. Save the stops data as a shapefile with the projection Oregon State Plane North (epsg: **2913**) in the newly created folder and give it the name `max_stops.shp`.

 ## Update OSM Data and Import into PostGIS with Osmosis

-Original instructions on how load OSM data into a PostGreSQL database were found [here](http://skipperkongen.dk/2012/08/02/import-osm-data-into-postgis-using-osmosis/).
-I modified this workflow in order to meet the needs of my project.
+Instruction outlines below were derived from a blog post found [here](http://skipperkongen.dk/2012/08/02/import-osm-data-into-postgis-using-osmosis/).
+I've modified the orginal workflow in order to meet the needs of this project.

-1. Refresh the OSM data stored here: `G:\PUBLIC\GIS_Projects\Development_Around_Lightrail\osm_data\or-wa.osm` with the nightly download that is saved here: `G:\PUBLIC\OpenStreetMap\data\osm\or-wa.osm`
+1. Refresh the OSM data stored here: `G:\PUBLIC\GIS_Projects\Development_Around_Lightrail\osm_data\or-wa.osm` with the nightly download that is written here: `G:\PUBLIC\OpenStreetMap\data\osm\or-wa.osm`
-2. Create a PostGIS database in postgres and name it `osmosis_ped`
+2. Create a PostGIS database in postgres and name it **osmosis_ped**
 3. Create the Osmosis schema within the newly created database by running the following script that comes with the Osmosis download: `pgsimple_schema_0.6.sql`.
 Do this by using the following command:

 ```